 The data that is collected by Microsoft complies with its security and privacy policies, as well as international laws and regulations.
 It is used by Microsoft to provide, improve, and personalize experiences, and for security, health, quality, and performance analysis.
 It may, however, share aggregated, anonymous telemetry data with third parties for limited purposes or share business reports with partners.

-While the intentions of collecting telemetry data might be good, many enterprises and organizations may have Windows 10 privacy issues and may feel that their privacy is being breached – and they might want to block collection & uploading of this telemetry data.
+While the intentions of collecting telemetry data might be good, many enterprises and organizations may have Windows Privacy issues and may feel that their privacy is being breached – and they might want to block the collection & uploading of this telemetry data.

 If you are looking for ways to minimize your connections from your Windows systems to Microsoft, you can configure the Telemetry and Data Collection settings in Windows 10.

-To manage all the configurations and network settings, you will have to have Windows 10 Enterprise or Windows 10 Education, v 1511 or later installed.
+To manage all the configurations and network settings, you will have to have Windows 11/10 Enterprise or Windows 11/10 Education or later installed.
 These OS versions allow you to configure and disable Telemetry at the Security level, turn off Windows Defender Telemetry, MSRT reporting along with the ability to turn off all other connections to Microsoft services and prevent Windows from sending any data to Microsoft.

 Levels of Telemetry in Windows

 - Security.
-In the level, only the telemetry data that is required to keep Windows devices secure is collected, and it is available in Windows 10 Enterprise, Windows 10 Education, and Windows 10 IoT Core editions only.
+In this level, only the telemetry data that is required to keep Windows devices secure is collected, and it is available in Windows 11/10 Enterprise, Windows 11/10 Education, and Windows 11/10 IoT Core editions only.

 - Basic.
 This level gathers a minimum set of data which is critical for understanding the device and identifying problems.